How to Organize the Entryway

-- Great lighting really is vital to bring your entire home to life, and in your entryway, this is just as important.
-If you don’t have built-in spots that get the job done, consider adding pop-up lighting for this space.
+- Great lighting is vital to bringing your entire home to life, and this is just as important in your entryway.
+If you don’t have built-in spots to do the job, consider adding pop-up lighting for this space.

-- Having hooks and bins to hang bags, coats, and accessories are crucial to maintaining an organized entryway.
-If you are blessed with a roomy entryway closet, many of these things can be kept inside of it.
-But, it is still nice to have some hooks and a bin or basket for a quick place to drop stuff before they get fully put in their homes.
+- Having hooks and bins to hang bags, coats, and accessories is crucial to maintaining an organized entryway.
+If you are blessed with a roomy entryway closet, many of these things can be kept inside.
+But it is still nice to have some hooks and a bin or basket for a quick place to drop stuff off before they get fully put in their homes.

 Smaller entryways or foyers may lack built-in storage you need to stay organized, such as closets and shelving.
-The good news is that all you need is a little creativity and you can create the storage you need.
+The good news is that all you need is creativity, and you can create the storage you need.
 Here are our best tips for organizing a small entryway.

 - Add a bench and a mirror.
 If your space allows, adding a seat and mirror can give you a lot of bang for your buck.
 By combining these items, you have a place to check if everything is in place before you leave for the day,

 - Bring in bins and baskets.
-If space allows, you can add a bench as we mentioned above and choose bins that slide nicely underneath.
-Entryway baskets are excellent for storing hats, gloves, and scarves, shoes, and other accessories.
+If space allows, you can add a bench, as we mentioned above, and choose bins that slide nicely underneath.
+Entryway baskets are excellent for storing hats, gloves, scarves, shoes, and other accessories.

 - Add a standing coat hanger or wall-mounted hooks.
 These can be used for bags, coats, umbrellas, and other things that work better when hung rather than in a basket or bin.

-- If you don’t have the real estate for a table in your entryway, consider a wall-mounted shelf.
+- Consider a wall-mounted shelf if you don’t have the real estate for a table in your entryway.
 A floating or mounted shelf will give you a place to store your keys and wallet.